MrSpadala/Probability-riddles/README.md

 Here I report solutions of some probability-related riddles and curiosities that I found online.

-In the beginning of each file there is a brief explanation of the problem.
+At the beginning of each file there is a brief explanation of the problem.